avocado-linux/docs/src/content/docs/guides/development-environment.md

 ## Supported Target Platforms

-Set the `AVOCADO_SDK_TARGET` environment variable to one of the following values when starting an SDK container.
+Set the `AVOCADO_SDK_TARGET` environment variable to one of the following available Avocado SDK targets when starting an SDK container:

-Available Avocado SDK targets:

 **Arm**:
 - `imx91-frdm`: NXP i.MX91 FRDM board